Denmark–Ukraine relations

-Denmark–Ukraine relations refers to the current and historical relations between Denmark and Ukraine.
+Denmark–Ukraine relations are the current and historical relations between Denmark and Ukraine.
 Denmark recognized Ukraine on 31 December 1991, and diplomatic relations were established on 12 February 1992.

 Denmark supports Ukraine in line with the Eastern Partnership and has contributed to reforming various Ukrainian sectors.
 Denmark has been described as a key partner for Ukraine.
 Denmark is a member of the European Union, which Ukraine applied for in 2022.
 Both countries are members of the Council of Europe and the United Nations.

+Denmark has since the Russian invasion of Ukraine aided the Armed Forces of Ukraine with around 8.5 billion euros.

 Early ties

 In 1918 or 1919, Denmark recognized the Ukrainian People's Republic.

-From 1919 - 1991, Ukraine was part of the Soviet Union as the Ukrainian Soviet Socialist Republic.
+From 1921 to 1991, Ukraine was part of the Soviet Union as the Ukrainian Soviet Socialist Republic.
 Denmark on the other hand is member of the Western Bloc, being a founding member of NATO.
+The two countries had no official ties during this period and diplomacy was conducted with the Soviet Union in the Danish embassy in Moscow.

+Following the independence of Ukraine on 24 August 1991, Denmark recognized the latter on 31 December 1991.
+Formal diplomatic relations was established weeks later, on 12 February 1992.

 Modern ties

 During the Danish Presidency of the Council of the European Union, Prime Minister of Denmark Anders Fogh Rasmussen welcomed Ukraine in the European Union but said that Ukraine needed more reforms before they can join the European Union.
 In 2004, to strengthen ties with Ukraine, Denmark opened an embassy in Ukraine.

-After the 2022 Russian invasion of Ukraine Denmark provided a total 257 million Euors worth of support for Ukraine, both in millitary and non-millitary funds.
-Denmark supported the EU membership candidate status for Ukraine.
+Denmark supported the EU membership candidate status for Ukraine in 2022.

 High level visits

 Danish Foreign Minister Niels Helveg Petersen visited Ukraine in September 1998, during the visit, both countries signed an intergovernmental protocol on financial cooperation.
 In March 2007, President of Ukraine Viktor Yushchenko visited Denmark, to hold meetings with Danish officials about signing energy, agricultural and food cooperation agreements.
 In May 2011, Ukrainian Prime Minister Mykola Azarov invited Crown Prince Frederik to Ukraine.

+On 30 January 2023 Prime Minister of Denmark Mette Frederiksen visited Ukraine and met President of Ukraine Volodymyr Zelenskyy in Mykolaiv, where they discussed the operational situation on the Southern front of the Russian invasion of Ukraine.